Smoothing in linear multicompartment biological processes subject to stochastic input: Results and Discussion

-In \cref{fig4}b,c we perform a parameter sweep to determine the distribution of $A(\tau)$ as a function of the threshold location, $\tilde{a}$, and the compartment transfer rate, $k$.
-Clearly, for thresholds that are larger, and hence hit less crossed more rarely, we see an increase in $A(\tau)$.
+In \cref{fig5}b,c we perform a parameter sweep to determine the distribution of $A(\tau)$ as a function of the threshold location, $\tilde{a}$, and the compartment transfer rate, $k$.
+Clearly, for thresholds that are larger, and crossed more infrequently, we see an increase in $A(\tau)$.
 We view the threshold location as a feature of the host-system: for the virus-cell lysis problem, this is a biological feature of the host cell, and not a feature of the viral genome.
 Of direct interest is the relationship between $k$ and $A(\tau)$.
-The results in \cref{fig4}c show that systems with large compartment transfer rates have lower cumulative production than those that operate slowly.
+The results in \cref{fig5}c show that systems with large compartment transfer rates have lower cumulative production than those that operate slowly.
 While we cannot interpret the expression for the ACF curvature (\cref{acf_curvature}) exactly for $\theta \neq k$, the expression does suggest that the ACF curvature is proportional to $k^2$, thus increasing the rate at which material travels through the system is detrimental to robustness.

-In the virus-cell lysis problem, the potential fitness advantage gained by operating slowly (i.e., small $k$) must be considered alongside the potential immune-escape advantages in operating quickly.
+In the virus-cell lysis problem, these results appear to suggest that production can be maximised should the system tune itself to operate slowly (i.e., small values of $k$).
+However, this observation ignores potential tradeoffs induced by immune-response mechanisms in the host \cite{Wodarz.2019}: while production in an isolated or experimental system might be maximised by slowly material progression, operating quickly carries advantages of lysis occuring due to material production, and not through an immune response of the host organism.
 Analysis of more complicated, non-linear, compartment processes may also yield non-monotonic relationships between fitness and speed or other parameters; such analysis is, however, beyond the scope of the present work.